sssqwe/ds-councilor-louijeune-small-landlord/docs/deliverable-1.md

 ### Cleaning the Data

-Before beginnig any sort of analysis, we pre-processed (cleaned) the provided data from both the Property Assessment and Income-Restricted Housing databases.
+Before beginning any sort of analysis, we pre-processed (cleaned) the provided data from both the Property Assessment and Income-Restricted Housing databases.
 This process was completed in two separate files.

 [`1_preprocess_all.ipynb`](../src/1_preprocess_all.ipynb)